How To Create To-Do Lists In WordPress

 Show Admin Bar Menu

-If enabled (‘Yes’), the ‘To-Do List’ menu displays in your WordPress Dashboard Admin bar …
+If enabled (‘Yes’), the ‘To-Do List’ menu will display in your WP Admin bar …

 Use WYSIWYG Editor